cniblock/Walking-Anglesey/README.md

 ### Accessibility

-We are committed to making Walk Anglesey accessible to all users, including those with disabilities.
+We are committed to making Walk Anglesey accessible to all users.

 ![Lighthouse](images/lighthouse.jpg)